ska-sa/MeerKAT-Cookbook/README.md

 # MeerKAT-Cookbook
-Recipies for MeerKAT data interaction and processing
+Recipes for MeerKAT data interaction and processing

 ## Data archive